Medical Doctors: General & Specialist Physicians

 Specialist physicians work in clinical medicine, in laboratory medicine and in surgery.
 Specialists in clinical medicine diagnose and treat diseases and physiological or psychiatric disorders and act as consultants to other physicians.
 Specialists in laboratory medicine study the nature, cause and development of diseases in humans.
 Specialists in surgery perform and supervise surgical procedures.
 Specialists in clinical medicine usually work in private practice or in a hospital while those in laboratory medicine and in surgery usually work in hospitals.
 (National Occupational Classification)

 This profile page includes information on physicians in Family Medicine, Surgery, Laboratory Medicine and Clinical Medicine, except for Psychiatry.
-Please select the links to the right to learn about that and other related options.
+Please select the links at the bottom of this page to learn about that specialty area of medicine and related occupations.

 Find detailed information about the occupation, including typical duties and working conditions, in the links below:

 - National Occupational Classification (NOC) - Canadian occupational descriptions